-Usually, a worker will wait to settle a workers’ compensation claim until she or he has reached maximum medical improvement (MMI), which means that the condition is stable and will not require additional medical treatment.
+Usually, a worker will wait to settle a workers’ compensation claim until they have reached maximum medical improvement, which means that the condition is stable and will not require additional medical treatment.

 An injured employee should file a workers’ compensation claim as soon as possible.
 The claim can only be filed for up to two years following the diagnosis of injury or illness.
 However, if the employee misses at least three days of work, the employer is required to file a report of injury, and the statute of limitations deadline is established.

-If an employee is injured on the job, he or she is required to report the injury to the employer in writing within four working days.
+If an employee is injured on the job, they are required to report the injury to the employer in writing within four working days.
 This written notice should either go to the employee’s direct supervisor or the human resources department.